mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

 .. question:: cb_ex_5

    Copy your unit tests from the above question.
-Then implement the ``add`` method.
+Then implement the ``scale`` method.

    .. activecode:: ch_c1_5